TinEye/tineye-services-nodejs/README.md

 });
 ```
 #### Compare
-When comparing images you must have at least one URL, image or filepath for each image being compared.
+The compare operation requires that you submit two images.
+Each image can be submitted as a URL, image data or a filepath.
+The two images do not need to be submitted in the same method
+(for example, you can upload one image and use a filepath
+for the second).
 ```node
 /**
  * Compare two images in collection